be4ruz08/OnlineCourses/README.md

 6. Authentication: registration, login, logout
 7. Installing 'jazzmin' for admin page
 8. Writing signals
+9. Pagination
-9. Adding EMAIL_HOST_USER and EMAIL_HOST_PASSWORD
+10. Adding EMAIL_HOST_USER and EMAIL_HOST_PASSWORD
-10. Setting up a contact page so that you can send a message to my email
+11. Setting up a contact page so that you can send a message to my email